 Using these strategies doesn’t guarantee success at events, but it has helped our business generation and boosted our event ROI significantly.
 A recent event generated more than a dozen in-person follow up meetings with those with whom my team connected with face-to-face at the event.
 Adding to that, the emails to those that we didn’t meet in person that day actually doubled that number of meetings.
 Furthering the point of their effectiveness, the emails had an open rate of nearly 50%.

 There’s no doubt that effective networking that leads to conversions is both and art and science.
 There’s also no doubt that following this proven process will put you in the best position to capitalize on the opportunities in front of you.

 RelPro’s Relationship Intelligence Platform was built with the experience that there is no one nirvana source of B2B Company and Decision-Maker data – so why rely on one source of data?
 RelPro integrates data from best-in-class partners and the web to provide you with a unique Global database of over 7 Million Companies & 150 Million Business Decision-Makers, allowing you to easily identify new prospects and close deals faster.
 RelPro includes automated Prospect Research to quickly inform your outreach, and powerful Alerts that provide a call-to-action prompting timely interactions with prospects and clients.
-To learn more about RelPro, visit our website – www.relpro.com, give us a call – (888) 561-7890 or send us an email – email@example.com, or sign up for a free trial now.
+To learn more about RelPro, visit our website – www.relpro.com, give us a call – (888) 561-7890 or send us an email – email@example.com, or sign up for a demo.
 To learn what our customers are saying about RelPro, read the reviews on G2 Crowd.